-Q: What should I prepare for an audition?
+Q: What should I Prepare for an Audition or Portfolio Review?

 A: Audition requirements for each curriculum vary.
 Specific requirements are published in the Shenandoah Conservatory Undergraduate Audition Guidelines.